GER Class G15

 The GER Class G15 was a class of ten 0-4-0T steam tram locomotives designed by Thomas William Worsdell for the British Great Eastern Railway.
 Six passed to the London and North Eastern Railway (LNER) at the 1923 grouping, and received the LNER classification Y6.

 Overview

+No. 0125 on the tramway at Elm Road crossing.

 These locomotives had 11 × 15 in inside cylinders driving 3 ft 1 in wheels.
 They were used on the Wisbech and Upwell Tramway in East Anglia.
 They were later used elsewhere after being replaced by the more powerful GER Class C53 (LNER Class J70) 0-6-0Ts.